rfishe02/discord-modbot/README.md

 ## Setting up application configuration files

-This project uses `.env` and `config.json` files to store confidential information like API keys.
+1. This project uses the `config.json` file to store confidential information like API keys.
 You will need to create your own.

 An example `config.json` file:
 ```